 It is not clear how to best screen for cardiac sarcoidosis.
-An EKG or echo may provide useful information."
-If concerns about possible cardiac involvement remain, advanced cardiac imaging such as cardiac scanning, cardiac MRI or cardiac PET scanning have greater sensitivity and specificity than an echocardiogram and are recommended.
-However, the implications of a positive test in a patient with no symptoms or arrhythmias remain unclear.
+An EKG or echo may provide useful information.
+If concerns about possible cardiac involvement remain, advanced cardiac imaging such as cardiac perfusion imaging, MRI or cardiac PET scanning have greater sensitivity and specificity than an echocardiogram and are recommended.
+However, the implications of a positive test in a patient with no symptoms or dysrhythmias remain unclear.

-A diagnosis of cardiac sarcoidosis is usually established by a non-cardiac biopsy that confirms systemic sarcoidosis together with consistent cardiac imaging and/or arrhythmias/heart block.
+A diagnosis of cardiac sarcoidosis is usually established by a non-cardiac biopsy that confirms systemic sarcoidosis together with consistent cardiac imaging and/or dysrhythmias/heart block.

 There are no prospective clinical trials of medical regimens for cardiac sarcoidosis, Current treatment recommendations are based on several retrospective studies from Japan (where cardiac manifestations may be present in approximately 50 percent of sarcoidosis patients) and accumulated experience from referral centers in the U.S. and Europe.
-These studies suggest survival correlates with left ventricular function and severe ventricular arrhythmias with no difference in 5-year survival rates for patients treated with prednisone >30 mg/day vs. <30 mg/day.
+These studies suggest that survival correlates with left ventricular function and severe ventricular dysrhythmias with no difference in 5-year survival rates for patients treated with prednisone >30 mg/day vs. <30 mg/day.
+The usual initial dose of prednisone for cardiac sarcoidosis is 30-40 mg a day.
+In refractory cases, higher doses have been used.

 Many patients with significant cardiomyopathy and chronic sarcoidosis require long-term treatment to minimize progressive cardiac dysfunction.
-Cytotoxic drugs are often used as steroid-sparing agents in patients with left ventricular ejection fraction (LVEF) <50% who require prednisone >10 mg/day for stable cardiac function.
+Cytotoxic drugs are often added to prednisone as additional therapy or subsequently added as steroid-sparing agents in patients with left ventricular ejection fraction (LVEF) <50% who require ongoing prednisone therapy to maintain stable cardiac function.

-The role of TNF inhibitors remains undefined since these therapies have been shown to worsen congestive heart failure (CHF) in non-sarcoidosis cardiomyopathy; however, small case series suggest these therapies may be beneficial in some patients with cardiac sarcoidosis, assuming that the treatment of systemic sarcoidosis also benefits the cardiac involvement.
+The role of TNF inhibitors remains undefined since these therapies have been shown to worsen congestive heart failure (CHF) in nonsarcoidosis cardiomyopathy; however, small case series suggest these therapies may be beneficial in some patients with cardiac sarcoidosis, assuming that the treatment of systemic sarcoidosis also benefits the cardiac involvement.

 Indications for prophylactic insertion of an implantable cardioverter defibrillator (ICD) or pacemaker are evolving.
-Currently, common practice is to recommend prophylactic ICD insertion for patients with LVEF<35% or for serious arrhythmias and to recommend against prophylactic ICD insertion when there is normal cardiac function, unless cardiac imaging studies show extensive inflammation.
+Currently, common practice is to recommend prophylactic ICD insertion for patients with LVEF<35% or for serious dysrhythmias and to recommend against prophylactic ICD insertion when there is normal cardiac function.
+In those patients with an LVEF between 35-50%, further evaluation including EPS or Holter monitoring may be helpful to identify those patients who could benefit from ICD placement.
 The effectiveness of radiofrequency ablation for prevention of arrhythmias in cardiac sarcoidosis is uncertain, given limited experience.
-Since cardiac sarcoidosis is often diffuse, it is unusual that a single focus can be identified for ablation.
+Since cardiac sarcoidosis is often diffuse, it is unusual that ablation of a single focus can provide long-term control of ventricular dysrhythmias.
 Permanent pacemakers are suggested for high-degree heart block.

-Cardiac transplantation is an option for patients with advanced cardiac sarcoidosis with survival rates better than those with other causes of heart disease despite reports of recurrent granulomatous inflammation in the transplanted
+Cardiac transplantation is an option for patients with advanced cardiac sarcoidosis with survival rates better than those with other causes of heart disease despite reports of recurrent granulomatous inflammation in the allograft.